-The real question here is: how much effort are you prepared to put in?
+The real question here is: how much effort are you prepared to put in for Etsy selling?

 Remember, Etsy is just an online marketplace for entrepreneurs to build a business.
 In 2020, Etsy’s gross sales topped $10 billion; it’s up to you to create a store stocked with products that people want to buy to grab your slice of the pie.

 Some Etsy sellers will launch a store and fail miserably.
-Others will learn from their failures, adapt, and keep on trying until they are successful and able to make money on Etsy.
+Others will learn from their failures, adapt, and keep on trying until they are successful on Etsy and are able to make money.

-There are no limits to how big your store can get on Etsy.
+There are no limits to how big your store is but there are product limitations on what to sell on Etsy.
 The Cut recently reported on an Etsy seller who achieved over 1 million transactions on Etsy.

 There was no special secret to her story, just lots of hard work and a determination to produce a good-value product at a reasonable price.